 Why drink to reduce the risk of heart disease?
 Wouldn’t eating a good diet, exercising, and losing weight do the same thing?

 No, it wouldn’t.
 Alcohol is more effective than most other lifestyle changes for health.
-The average person would need to follow a very strict low-fat diet.
+In essence the average person would need to follow a very strict low-fat diet.
 They would need to exercise vigorously on a regular basis, and eliminate salt from the diet.
 And they would also need to lose a substantial amount of weight and probably begin medication.
 All this to lower cholesterol by 30 points or blood pressure by 20 points.

 Yet alcohol can have a greater impact on heart disease than even these hard-won improvements.
 Only stopping smoking is more effective.
 Also, adding alcohol to a healthful diet is more effective than just following the diet alone.9